oljimenez/vanilla-icecream/README.md

 ATENTION "This proyect use vanilla-extract as base method of style" look at the docs for help https://vanilla-extract.style/

+To install dependencies:
+- run "yarn" or "npm install"

+To start development mode:
-run "yarn dev" or "npm run dev" to start development
+- run "yarn dev" or "npm run dev"

+To build this project:
-run "yarn build" or "npm run build" to build proyect
+- run "yarn build" or "npm run build"

 You can see en example in https://oscar-vanilla-kit.vercel.app/